Sacred Heart Malankara Catholic Church, Mylapra: History

 Soon after the reunion movement in 1930 by Archbishop Geevarghese Mar Ivanios, about five families from Mylapra reached Thirumoolapuram and behold the Catholic Faith in the presence of Jacob Mar Theophilos.
 They established a small chapel named St. George Malankara Catholic Church in Mylapra on 9 June 1932 with 29 families and 106 members.
 Rev. Fr.
 M.T Philipos (Kumbazha Achan) served as the first Vicar of the parish.
 The history of the Catholic Church in Mylapra took a diversion on 19 January 1936 when Rev. Fr.
 A.G.
-Abraham Thengumtharamedayil (Mylapra Achan) with a large group of more than 100 families embraced the Syro-Malankara Catholic Church before Archbishop Geevarghese Mar Ivanios at a ceremony held in the Mylapra school.
-When the community grew up, it was essential to build a large church to accommodate the faithful and so on 13 March 1941, foundation stone for the church was laid by Archbishop Geevarghese Mar Ivanios.
-It was the work of Rev. Fr.
+Abraham Thengumtharamedayil (Mylapra Achan) with a group of more than 100 families embraced the Syro-Malankara Catholic Church before Archbishop Geevarghese Mar Ivanios at a ceremony held in the Mylapra school.
+When the community grew up, it was essential to build a large church to accommodate the faithful and so the church construction was started on 13 March 1941, with the foundation stone being laid by Archbishop Geevarghese Mar Ivanios.
+It was the diligent works of Rev. Fr.
 A.G.
-Abraham Thengumtharamedayil and K.I.
-Thomas.
-Construction was completed on 15 September 1944.
-But the name changed to Sacred Heart Malankara Catholic Church, due to the request made by a German family who was the main sponsors.
+Abraham Thengumtharamedayil and K I Thomas Kalayil which made the ambiguous task possible.
+The church construction was completed on 15 September 1944 and the church was renamed as Sacred Heart Malankara Catholic Church, due to a request made by the German family who were the main sponsors.
 Rev. Fr.
 A.G.
 Abraham Thengumtharamedayil was the first vicar of this church.
-After 58 yrs, in 2002, the parish vicar and the committee members decided to reconstruct the church due to the lack of space.
-The foundation stone was laid by Cyril Baselios on 12 January 2003 and was reconstructed under the leadership of Rev. Fr.
+After 58 yrs, the parish vicar and the committee members decided to reconstruct the church in 2002, due to the lack of space.
+The foundation stone was laid by Moran Mor Cyril Baselios Catholicos on 12 January 2003 and was reconstructed under the leadership of Rev. Fr.
 John G Vadakepuram and M T Thomas Mannil.
-The church was consecrated by Baselios Cleemis along with Joshua Mar Ignathios and Yoohanon Mar Chrysostom in a ceremony held on 28 and 29 December 2007.
+The church was consecrated by Moran Mor Baselios Cleemis Catholicos along with Joshua Mar Ignathios and Yoohanon Mar Chrysostom in a ceremony held on 28 and 29 December 2007.